Channel 2 (Israel): Makan 33

 Although there is no connection between the commercial channels to IPBC's channels, Channel 2's split might affect the viewing habits of Israel's Arab citizens.
 In October 2017, the second authority decided to transfer Makan 33 to the second array of Idan+ (DVB-T2) and leave "Keshet 12" and "Reshet 13" in the current array (DVB-T).
 The meaning is that viewers without an Idan+ receiver that supports DVB-T2, could not watch "Makan 33" after 1 November 2017.
 The reason for this decision is because of "Makan 33"'s low rating and since it broadcasts only for several hours each day.
 IPBC's chairman, Gil Omer resisted the decision.

+In January 2025 the Second Authority announce the closure of DVB-T mux.
+All TV and radio channels that were available on the old DVB-T mux will be moved to DVB-T2 as on January 29, 2025.